Mtavya420/circuit-pro/README.md

-# OpenCircuits
+# Circuit Pro

 OpenCircuits is an open-source circuit designer that allows users to create and design simple or complex circuits.
 It provides a user-friendly interface and a wide range of features to cater to the needs of professors, students, and hobbyists alike.

 ## Website

-For more information and to access the OpenCircuits platform, please visit [OpenCircuits](#).
+For more information and to access the OpenCircuits platform, please visit [Circuit Pro](#).

 ## Usage